Neuroquila-n8fall/odroid-carpc-esp32/README.md

-# odroid-carpc-due
+# odroid-carpc-esp32
-An Arduino Due project for controlling an Odroid N2 via BMW Keyfob and iDrive.
+An ESP32 project for controlling an Odroid N2 via BMW Keyfob and iDrive.

 ## Hardware used
 - BMW 1-Series 2009
-- Arduino Due
+- ESP32 Devkit
-- Canbus module with 16mhz crystal
-- Sparkfun Bluesmirf Silver
 - iDrive 7-Button Controller

 ## Purpose